 - Gold can be a stellar performer during times of crisis, and I would never argue with an investor who kept a small holding (no more than 10%).
 But the idea that it is a hedge against inflation in the traditional sense—that is, in the sense of rising prices, as opposed to catastrophic hyperinflation—just isn’t borne out by the data.
 If our currency ever collapses I’ll regret not holding gold, and I can’t argue that will never happen.
 But in my opinion, the probability does not justify a 25% allocation.

 - Cash is not an investment: it’s savings.
 It’s perfectly prudent to keep cash on hand as an emergency fund, especially if you feel that a job loss, illness or other unexpected event would put your lifestyle in jeopardy.
 Perhaps that’s three to six months’ worth of expenses for a working family, or maybe as much as a two-year cushion for a retiree.
-But should someone with a $400,000 portfolio keep $100,000 in cash, where its real return is unlikely to be much more than 0%?
+But should someone with a $1 million always keep $250,000 in cash, when its real return is unlikely to be more than 0%?
 The opportunity cost would be enormous.

 Another look at the returns